ignaciofpqr/ignaciofpqr/README.md

-# Hola!
-I'm Ignacio 👋
+# Hola amigos!
+I'm Nacho 👋

 Bootcamp student for Henry 🚀 <br>
-Full-stack developer with passion for sports, videogames and people. <br> Proudly from Argentina 🧉
+Full-stack developer with passion for sports, videogames and people. <br> Proudly from Buenos Aires, Argentina 🧉